Naju Pets | April 16, 2025

 Is Xanthan Gum Safe for Dogs and Cats?

 According to veterinary guidelines and current research, xanthan gum is generally safe for pets when consumed in small amounts, and it is commonly found in commercial pet food.
 It’s not toxic, and reputable brands often use it without issue.
-However, some sensitive dogs or cats might experience mild digestive discomfort, such as gas, bloating, or loose stools.
-In rare cases, pets might even show allergy-like symptoms, including itchy skin or irritation.
+However, some dogs with sensitive stomachs may react more noticeably to certain ingredients, just as dogs with sensitive skin may need gentler handling.
+Regular dog grooming can help you observe your dog’s coat and skin health and catch sensitivities that might not show up in everyday routines.

 While cats and dogs typically respond similarly, cats can sometimes be more sensitive due to their unique digestion.
 If your pet exhibits any unusual reactions after consuming food with xanthan gum, consult your veterinarian to ensure there aren’t underlying issues.